 highly specific to the document but might be of interest for experimenting.

-(Needs GP 2.9 up for various things.)
+(Needs at least GP 2.9 up for various things.)
 Some C code using the

 Nauty library makes dragon curve